atgu/ukbb_pan_ancestry/website/docs/implications.md

 title: Social and Ethical Implications
 ---

-## What are potential benefits?

-What can be done with the results of this research?
+## What can be done with the results of this research?
 What are the potential benefits of this research?

 :::note
 Including more diverse populations in gene discovery efforts benefits _all individuals_, and may be especially beneficial for underserved populations.